-- Only leases entered into before 1st June 1995 may be subject to the substantive provisions of Chapter 69. - Not all leases entered into before 1st June 1995 are necessarily or automatically subject to Chapter 69.
-First of all we must look at the term for which that lease was concluded in order to see whether the lease is still in its original term or whether the original term has expired.
+- Only leases entered into before 1st June 1995 may be subject to the substantive provisions of Chapter 69. - However, not all leases entered into before 1st June 1995 are necessarily or automatically subject to Chapter 69.
+One is to look at the term for which that lease was concluded in order to see whether the lease is still in its original term or whether the original term has expired.
 Chapter 69 is only applicable, as the name indicates, at the reletting stage.
-Thus in order to see whether Chapter 69 is applicable to a particular lease at a particular moment in time, we have to decide whether the lease is still in its original term or whether the original period has expired.
-Thus it has to do not with the original letting but with the reletting.
+Thus, in order to see whether Chapter 69 is applicable to a particular lease at a particular moment in time, we have to determine whether the lease is still in its original term or whether the original period has expired.